 - SpongeBob SquarePants:

-- Squidward is the cashier at the Krusty Krab, and he hates every minute of it.
-Along with having SpongeBob annoying him from the kitchen, he has to deal with indecisive customers and watch them gorge on unhealthy, lowbrow food.
-He treats everyone with contempt and speaks in a deadpan monotone while at work, never smiling; the one time he smiled at work was when the Krusty Krab was briefly rebranded as the Krabby O'Mondays and he was forced to smile, lest he be sent to Human Resources (a big scary thug).
+- Squidward Tentacles.
+Theres a reason hes the page image.
+Hes the cashier at the Krusty Krab, and he openly hates every minute of it.
+Along with having his annoying neighbor as his co-worker, he has to deal with indecisive customers and watch them gorge on unhealthy, lowbrow food and his greedy boss.
+He treats everyone with contempt and speaks in a deadpan monotone while at work, never smiling; the one time he did smile at work was when the Krusty Krab was briefly rebranded as the Krabby O'Mondays and he was forced to smile like everyone else was, lest he be sent to Human Resources (a big scary thug).
+In Ditchin', it was implied by Patrick that he calls in sick just so he can get out of work.

 - When SpongeBob was shopping at a store, he starts talking to a cashier who isn't happy to see him.
 During this exchange, SpongeBob pulls out a picture of how the cashier looked on his first day, happy and cheerful, in contrast to his current behavior.